nianob/neuro-21-station-player/readme.md

 - Run `build.bat` on Windows or `build.sh` on linux

 ## Detailed breakdown of settings:
 All of the settings are saved in `[Your User Directory]/neuro_21_station_player/settings_v2.json`.
-When any setting from your settings file it will be reset automatically.
+When you delete any setting from your settings file it will be reset automatically.

  Setting | Default | Description
  -----:  | :-----: | :----------